Scraping the YouTube API

 Do you really want to depend on a web scraping service that’s likely to get sued in the future?
 You may even become part of the lawsuit in the discovery process and any extracted data you use could serve as evidence!

 Additionally, any desktop-run scraping tool or web scraper running on your computer will jeopardize your IP address and reputation, resulting in being blocked & banned from YouTube!
-Chrome plugins can also be guilty of this and get you banned from YouTube for automated scraping activity; always be very careful installing any sort of browser plugin!
+Chrome plugins can also be guilty of this and get you banned from YouTube for automated scraping activity; always be very careful installing any sort of Chrome extension!

 You may also have seen some YouTube videos on building your own YouTube scraper with a Python module or Selenium for browser automation.
 While these may have worked in the past, many are likely currently broken as YouTube is constantly updating its website, making it difficult for screen scrapers to reliably extract data with so many changes to the YouTube frontend.